The Assessment: Plot

 In the near future, society enforces strict regulations on parenthood due to environmental collapse and resource scarcity.
 Pharmaceutical cocktails that dramatically increase human life expectancy and healthspan also inhibit reproduction such that procreation is only possible through artificial wombs.
 Prospective parents must undergo a rigorous seven-day assessment to determine their suitability for raising a child.
 Mia and Aaryan, a married couple residing in a secluded, technologically advanced home beneath a protective dome, are eager to have a child.
 Mia is a dedicated botanist working on cultivating plant life, while Aaryan designs virtual reality pets to replace real animals that have been eradicated.

 Their lives are disrupted by the arrival of Virginia, the government-appointed assessor.
 Virginia, a stoic and enigmatic figure, informs the couple that she will be living with them for the next seven days to evaluate their potential as parents.
 If they fail the assessment, they will never be parents.
 She initiates a series of unconventional tests, including adopting the persona of a child, exhibiting behaviors ranging from tantrums to inquisitive questioning, forcing Mia and Aaryan to respond as they would to their own offspring.
 These scenarios expose underlying insecurities and unresolved conflicts within their relationship, leading to emotional outbursts and moments of vulnerability.

 As the assessment progresses, Virginia's methods become increasingly intrusive and manipulative.
-She orchestrates situations that pit Mia and Aaryan against each other, further straining their relationship.
+She orchestrates situations that put Mia and Aaryan against each other, further straining their relationship.
 One pivotal moment occurs when Virginia arranges a dinner party, inviting neighbors and colleagues to observe the couple's social interactions.
 The evening devolves into a series of awkward and revealing conversations, with guests challenging the couple's readiness for parenthood.
 This event highlights their differing coping mechanisms under social scrutiny and intensifies the existing tensions.